symfony-cmf/symfony-cmf-docs/bundles/sonata_phpcr_admin_integration/routing.rst

 Styling the Frontend Link
 *************************

-The frontend link button can be customized using the following CSS selectors:
+The frontend link button can be customized using the ``.sonata-admin-frontend-link`` selector.
+For instance, to show a link icon and make the label bold, use the following CSS:

 .. code-block:: css